 Ellis Clark Regional Agriscience @ NHS

 Agriscience and Technology is an elective program within the total curriculum of Nonnewaug High School.
-Students taking this program are scheduled for a minimum of 320 minutes per week in grades 10, 11 & 12.
-Up to 2.5 credits are awarded for grades 10, 11 & 12 while grade 9 meets for 225 minutes per week and students are awarded one credit.
+Students taking this program are scheduled for a minimum of 320 minutes per week in grades 10, 11, and 12.
+Up to 2.5 credits are awarded for grades 10, 11, and 12 while grade 9 meets for 225 minutes per week and students are awarded one credit.
 Work experience is a required part of the program and all students in 10th - 12th grades are expected to secure a Supervised Agricultural Experience (SAE) that will help them develop the skills and knowledge taught in their classes.

-To learn more about Agriscience and the Woodbury FFA, please visit our FFA Website by clicking the link below:
+To learn more about Agriscience and the Woodbury FFA, please click the links below:

 100 years of History- Past Graduate Testimony